Frequently Asked Questions

 Q: Are you insured to walk dogs professionally?

 A: Yes.
-Parkside Pet Services are fully insured for all the services we provide.
-The policy is with a specialist in Animal Trade Insurance Company and includes public liability, dog walking, day care and boarding, loss of keys and custody and control of your pet.
+Parkside Pet Services are fully insured for all the services and products we provide.
+The policy is with a specialist in Animal Trade Insurance Company and is comprehensive of the services we offer including public liability, dog walking, loss of keys and custody and control of your pet.

 Q: What qualifications do you have?

-A: Our qualifications include HND Animal Management, Puppy Class Instructor, Canine First Aid Training, Canine Nutrition Diploma and Behaviour and Training courses completed all with accredited bodies.
+A: As well as over 14 years of hands on experience our qualifications also include HND Animal Management, Puppy Class Instructor, Canine First Aid Training, Canine Nutrition Diploma and Behaviour and Training courses completed all with accredited bodies.
 We constantly strive to take our training further and keep up to date with the ever changing industry.
+Currently awaiting our IMDT dog trainer practical course.

-Q: I have a puppy, will you accept puppies for day care?
+Q: I have a puppy, will you accept puppies on walks?

 A: Yes.
 Parkside Pet Services welcomes new puppies, we restrict the number of puppies we have at any one time in order to give our full attention to the individuals.
 We like puppies to socialise from a young age and encourage them to follow the older dogs lead.
-Please contact us for further details on puppy day care as they will be assessed on an individual basis.
+However we have to adapt our walk to allow for sufficient rest and will often carry puppies or do some scent work to avoid over exercising them.
+Please contact us for further details on puppy walks as they will be assessed on an individual basis.

 Q: Who will be walking my dog?